cs01/gdbgui/README.rst

 Operating systems: Ubuntu 14.04+, macOS, Windows (in cygwin)

 Browsers: Tested with Chrome, Firefox.
 Should work with any modern, standards-compliant browser.
+JavaScript and cookies must be enabled.

 gdb: 7.7+